 To accommodate smoother penetration of the vagina during sexual intercourse or other sexual activity, vaginal moisture increases during sexual arousal in human females and other female mammals.
 This increase in moisture provides vaginal lubrication, which reduces friction.
 The texture of the vaginal walls creates friction for the penis during sexual intercourse and stimulates it toward ejaculation, enabling fertilization.
 Along with pleasure and bonding, women’s sexual behavior with others can result in sexually transmitted infections, the risk of which can be reduced by recommended safe sex practices.
 Other health issues may also affect the human vagina.

 The vagina and vulva have evoked strong reactions in societies throughout history, including negative perceptions and language, cultural taboos, and their use as symbols for female sexuality, spirituality, or regeneration of life.
 In common speech, the word vagina is often used to refer to the vulva or to the female genitals in general.
-By its dictionary and anatomical definitions, however, vagina refers exclusively to the specific internal structure, and understanding the distinction can improve knowledge of the female genitalia and aid in healthcare communication.
+By its dictionary and anatomical definitions, however, vagina refers exclusively to the specific internal structure, and understanding the distinction can improve knowledge of the female genitalia and aid in healthcare communication World.